Focus is about Emotions, Engagement & Skill (attention is task-dependent, not a limited resource)

 This stimulus is placed in a container called working memory where we use that stimulus and respond to it.
 Our real understanding of focus begins here.
 Focus is the commitment to respond to that stimulus adequately and appropriately.
 For example, if the stimulus you have to act on is an email, your working memory should be dealing with that instead of prioritizing another stimulus like an Instagram notification.
 The task you are doing is now about that working memory being influenced by: Stimuli prioritization, emotions, sense of reward, and mental effort.

-The idea of attention span is a mix of that stimuli prioritization and working memory that used to be called attention span in cognitive testing.
+The idea of attention span is a mix of stimuli prioritization and working memory, in the context of cognitive testing.
 They typically measure the length of time a person can focus on a stimuli and recall it correctly.
 For example, the digit span test is used to see if a person can remember a sequence of numbers back to back.
 This tests if the person is paying attention to the numbers and immediately storing them in memory.
-Other tests of attention include decision-making where a number of a letters are presented one by one and the test-taker is supposed to press a button only on specific keys.
-The decision-making can go more complex in other tests.
+Other tests of attention include decision-making in which letters are presented one by one on a screen and the test-taker is supposed to press a button only on specific letters.
+The decision-making can get more complex in other tests.

 So…..